nwittwer/color-variables/README.md

-# codesandbox-nuxt
+# CSS Color Variables

-> Nuxt starter for CodeSandBox (used for https://template.nuxtjs.org)
+> A tool for prototyping color combinations and creating UI themes with a minimal number of variables

 ## Build Setup